 The next best place to figure out how to start yoga by yourself at home is Udemy.
 I found a great yoga course by Seane Corn called Yoga Of Awakening.

 This is the best way to start yoga if you want more theory behind it.
-It’s quite a long course and some of the videos can be long which makes it hard for beginners.
-But in saying that, Seane does say that you can stop where you need to and skip to the meditation at the end.
+Unfortunately, it’s quite a long course, and some of the videos can be long, making it hard for beginners.
+But in saying that, Seane does say that you can stop where you need to and skip the meditation at the end.

 The way Seane teaches how to start yoga at home for beginners is second to none in the theory department.
-Seriously just her voice and the way she explains things is amazing!
-If there was any teacher that shows you not just the physical but the mental benefits of yoga, it’s Seane!
+Seriously just her voice and the way she explains things are amazing!
+If there was any teacher that showed you not just the physical but the mental benefits of yoga, it’s Sean!

-She has a great personal story that she shares in the course and also goes into detail about chakras.
-But overall it’s her explanation of yoga and the poses that you do that makes this course a must for how to start yoga at home for beginners (especially if you want to more than just the usual information).
+She shares a great personal story in the course and goes into detail about chakras.
+But overall, it’s her explanation of yoga and the poses that you do that make this course a must for how to start yoga at home for beginners (especially if you want more than just the usual information).

 Online Subscription Service

 The next option on how to start yoga by yourself is with an online subscription service.
-This can be costly, but usually a lot less than a local place!
+This can be costly, but usually less than a local place!
 I.e. I just started a yoga course in Melbourne so that I could have someone help check my posture.
-I pay $19 AUD per class for 10 weeks.
+I pay AUD 19 per class for 10 weeks.

-Yoga Glo is $18 USD a month and obviously, you can use it as much as you want.
+Yoga Glo is USD 18 a month; obviously, you can use it as much as you want.
 So it definitely is a cheaper option for beginners!

 Yoga Glo is really well organized to show you how to start yoga at home for beginners.
-It shows you class by level and literally has SO many different types of yoga available.
-Also, Seane Corn is on there too (yay!).
+It offers you classes, by level and has many types of yoga available.
+Also, Seane Corn is on there, too (yay!).

 I jumped on the 14-day trial to see how to start yoga for beginners.
-It was easy to find videos and there were heaps of options to choose from.
-The 3 tabs can be a little confusing at first though.
+It was easy to find videos, and there were many options to choose from.
+The 3 tabs can be a little confusing at first, though.

-My favorite part was the 2-week course that shows you each type of yoga and teacher.
-When you’re wondering “how do I learn how to do yoga” and don’t know where to start or what yoga to start with, a video like this can be SO helpful.
+My favourite part was the 2-week course that showed you each type of yoga and the teacher.
+When you’re wondering “how do I learn how to do yoga” and don’t know where or what yoga to start with, a video like this can be SO helpful.

-There are only about 52 videos on there though.
+There are only about 52 videos on there, though.
 So for me, I found it quite limited considering the price.
-But if you find a teacher and a sequence that you like, it really is worth it cost wise.
-Plus I’m sure they add videos now and then.
+But if you find a teacher and a sequence you like, it is worth it.
+Plus, I’m sure they add videos now and then.

 Gaia is the spiritual version of Netflix.
-It has a whole section on yoga though which is why it makes it on the how to start yoga by yourself list.
+It has a whole section on yoga, which is why it makes it on the how to start yoga by yourself list.

-Gaia has more than just yoga sequences, it also has a section on yoga philosophy which is great for beginners.
+Gaia has more than just yoga sequences; it also has a section on yoga philosophy which is excellent for beginners.

 The part I like best about Gaia is you don’t have to be a member to see their videos.
-Which means you can scroll through and see if it interests you.
+This means you can scroll through and see if it interests you.

-If you pay upfront, Gaia ends up being just over $10 USD a month.
+If you pay upfront, Gaia is just over USD 10 a month.
 Otherwise, It’s 12.99 a month (so still cheaper than YogaGlo).
-Keeping in mind there’s a lot more that comes with Gaia than just yoga.
-Think all things spiritual i.e. documentaries, series and interviews!
+Keep in mind that there’s more that comes with Gaia than just yoga.
+Think all things spiritual, i.e. documentaries, series and interviews!

 Do Yoga With Me

-Do Yoga With Me is set up like a subscription service but a lot of its content is for free.
-So if you want to learn how to start yoga by yourself and you’re on a tight budget, this could definitely be a fit for you!
+Do Yoga With Me is set up like a subscription service, but most of its content is for free.
+So if you want to learn how to start yoga yourself and you’re on a tight budget, this could be a fit for you!

-This amazing website also has a newbies section making it easy to navigate how to start yoga at home for beginners.
+This fantastic website also has a newbies section making it easy to navigate how to start yoga at home for beginners.

-Each video has the time duration and a lengthy description.
+Each video has a time duration and a lengthy description.
 It’s also really well organized!

-So if you’re budget is lookin’ like a zero right now, this is most definitely the best way to start yoga on YouTube.
-Actually, it might just match YouTube because it sorts out the content for you by your level!
+So if your budget is lookin’ like a zero right now, this is the best way to start yoga on YouTube.
+Actually, it might match YouTube because it sorts out the content for you by your level!

-Thanks to the big wide web, it’s no longer hard to figure out how to start yoga by yourself.
-Whether you’re on a fair budget, tight budget or no budget, how to start yoga for beginners in the comfort of your own home is now really easy!
+Thanks to the big wide web, it’s no longer hard to figure out how to start yoga yourself.
+So whether you’re on a fair, tight, or no budget, how to start yoga for beginners in the comfort of your own home is now really easy!

-So far my favorite is still YouTube (Adriene’s channel is the place to be!) but Do Yoga With me is my next best option.
-I’ve actually signed up and look forward to seeing what classes they have to offer.
+So far, my favourite is still YouTube (Adriene’s channel is the place to be!), but Do Yoga With me is my next best option.
+I’ve actually signed up and look forward to seeing what classes they offer.

-Here’s to learning on the mat at home J As the yogis say (and we should too because we’re all going to be yogis from home soon!)
+Here’s to learning on the mat at home!
+As the yogis say (and we should too because we’re all going to be yogis from home soon!)
 Namaste.